annaSeffernick/BEAMR/cran-comments.md

 This is a resubmission.
 In this version I have:

-* Modified the DESCRIPTION file to remove spelling error.
+* Modified the DESCRIPTION file to remove "in R" at the end of the title.

-* Modified the example in compute_set_pvalues to run under 5s.
+* Modified the DESCRIPTION file to note a manuscript describing the method will be submitted soon.

+* Replaced \dontrun with \donttest for examples that take more than 5s to run.

+* Replaced "T" and "F" with "TRUE and "FALSE".

 ## R CMD check results